Skip to content

 The planning application will be accompanied by a robust Transport Assessment which will assess highway safety and capacity of the surrounding highway network to ensure that the development can be safely accommodated.

 We do not want our development to have any negative impact on Gentleshaw wildlife centre, which we recognise as a fantastic local resource.
-We have made contact with the operators of the wildlife centre to ask to meet with them to find out more about the centre, so that we can design our scheme to ensure that any impacts are mitigated.
+We have met with the operators of the wildlife centre to find out more about the centre, so that we can design our scheme to ensure that any impacts are mitigated.

 This important public right of way will be retained and enhanced within a green corridor as part of the open space proposals.